 Property, plant and equipment are recorded at cost less accumulated depreciation.
 Expenditures for major additions and improvements are capitalized.
-As property and equipment are sold or retired, the applicable cost and accumulated depreciation are removed from the accounts and any resulting gain or loss thereon is recognized as operating expenses.
+As property and equipment are sold or retired, the applicable cost and accumulated depreciation are removed from the accounts and any resulting gains or losses thereon are recognized as operating expenses.